-Tsukemono vs Oshinko vs Asazuke
+Meaning: Tsukemono vs Oshinko vs Asazuke

-“Umeboshi (梅干し)” is referred to as pickled Ume plums or salted Ume plums in English, but do you know what we call the Japanese pickles as a whole?
+“Umeboshi (梅干し)” is referred to as pickled Ume plums or salted Ume plums in English-speaking countries, but do you know what we call pickles in general?

-Oshinko (お新香), or Asazuke (浅漬け)
+Oshinko (お新香) or Asazuke (浅漬け)